SiliconLabs/wisun-br-linux/DBUS.md

 inserted per type and ID, specifying an existing custom IE will overwrite it, or remove it if there are no target frames.
 This is designed for testing but can also be used to insert vendor IEs (VH-IE or VP-IE for header and payload respectively).
-The PAN version will be incremented each time this method is called.
 Inserting a custom IE conflicting with a natively inserted IE is not recommended, as packets will contain two instances of the IE with different contents.

 - `y`: IE type, `0` for Wi-SUN header IE (WH-IE), `1` for nested short Wi-SUN